venoajie/my_prompts/projects/coding_trader_app/DOMAIN_BLUEPRINT.md

 ## 7.1.
 Database Schema Management
 - **Current State:** The database schema is defined and initialized by the `/init.sql` script.
 This script is executed by the Postgres container only on first run with an empty data volume.
 This approach is suitable for development but is not viable for production.
 - **Future Requirement:** For production deployment, a formal database migration tool (e.g., Alembic, Flyway, or a custom versioned script runner) must be implemented.
 This will allow for applying incremental, non-destructive schema changes to a live database without data loss.
 This is a required work item before the system can be considered production-ready.

+## 4.0 Jules Integration Strategy

+This project utilizes the Jules agent for delegated execution tasks, governed by the principles in the root `PEL_BLUEPRINT.md`.
+The integration is governed by the following critical principles:

+*   **Principle: Commit-Locked Execution:** To ensure determinism, all interactions with Jules MUST be locked to a specific Git commit hash.
+The `pel_toolkit.py` script automatically gathers the current `HEAD` commit hash and injects it into a `<SystemContext>` block at the start of every prompt.
+The Jules-facing personas (`JIA-1`, `JTA-1`) are responsible for parsing this context and instructing Jules to `git checkout` this specific hash before performing any operations.

+*   **Principle: Dual-Mode Interaction:** The integration operates in two distinct, mutually exclusive modes to ensure maximum effectiveness and safety.

+    1.  **Mode A: Manifest-Based Execution (Deterministic Tasks):** For pre-approved, deterministic changes.
+This is the **preferred mode for safety and reliability.**
+        *   **Trigger:** The human operator uses the `JIA-1` persona.
+        *   **Input:** An implementation plan, generated code artifacts, and the current commit hash (injected by the toolchain).
+        *   **Output:** A `JULES_MANIFEST.json` file that includes the `commit_hash`, and a guided prompt instructing Jules to check out that hash before executing the manifest.

+    2.  **Mode B: Guided Task Generation (Exploratory Tasks):** For generative or exploratory tasks.
+        *   **Trigger:** The human operator uses the `JTA-1` persona.
+        *   **Input:** A high-level goal, key context files, and the current commit hash (injected by the toolchain).
+        *   **Output:** A guided, natural-language prompt that instructs Jules to first check out the specified commit hash before proceeding with the task.